 What is busking?

-A busker is considered to be an entertainer who is actively providing a performance in the public place in exchange for a donation.
+In the context of the City of Melbourne’s Street Activity Policy 2011, a busker is considered to be an entertainer who is actively providing a public performance in the public space in exchange for a donation.

 What is not considered busking?

 The activities listed below are not considered busking, so busking permits will not be issued though may be eligible for other permit types.

 - Selling or street trading of any kind – glow sticks, reindeer ears, flowers, jewellery and other merchandise sellers,

 - artists selling pre-fabricated work – pavement artists must be actively engaged in producing their artistic medium and not simply selling displayed artworks,

 - photography - Polaroids and print club included,

 - arts and crafts - macramé, origami, screen printing,

 - drawing and painting on postcards, t-shirts, bags or other goods,